Let Me Dream it Truth (1)

 _______________

 “Who, Phan?
 He’s not here?”
 Joe scanned the courtroom, then checked his watch.
 “I talked to him yesterday.
-He said he would be here.
-Did you look out in the hallway?
+He said– Did you look in the hallway?
 I’ll check the men’s room.”

 “I’ve got a bad feeling,” Catherine said to Joe’s back.
-“I’ve got a very bad feeling,” she said to Rita, as they hurried to search the hallways.
-When they returned to the courtroom, Joe was back at the table talking with the detectives from the case.
+“I’ve got a very bad feeling,” she said to Rita, as they hurried down the aisle.
+When they returned, Joe huddled at the table with the detectives.

 “Not here."
 Joe said.
 "Not in the bathroom, either.
-We've called over to the 5th.
+We called over to the 5th.
 They're sending some guys over to Phan's apartment.
-Did you try calling the restaurant?”
+Did you call the restaurant?”

-Catherine shook her head, her lips pressed tightly together.
+She shook her head, her lips pressed white.
 “No answer. ”

 “Don’t say it.”
-Joe said.
+He worked his jaw.
 “Just don’t say it.
-But if you’re right, we’re gonna all need bodyguards.
+Because if you’re right, we’re all gonna need bodyguards.
 Damn.”
 He pulled papers from his briefcase and scanned a list.
-“We’ll go with the taxi driver instead ... she’s here.
-And then the responding officer and the ballistics guy.
-We’ll have to drag this out as long as we can.
-Hopefully Phan will turn up by tomorrow.”
+“The taxi driver's here … we'll go with her first.
+Then the responding officer and the ballistics guy.
+We have to drag this out as long as we can and hope Phan turns up by tomorrow.”

 The daylight had long faded when Rita delivered a cup of fresh coffee to Catherine’s desk.
-On the telephone, she smiled her thanks and took the cup.
+On the telephone, she smiled her thanks.

 “What do you think?”
 Rita asked.
 “Is there a pattern?”

-“It seems clear to me.
-I’ve found 4 witnesses in prior trials who...left town.
+“Seems clear to me.
+Four witnesses in prior trials left town.
 Without the witnesses, though, it’s hard to prove intimidation.
 It’s a win-win for the defense.
 I’m worried about Phan.
 He’s built a good business.
 If he’s had to leave it ... or worse ...”

 “Promise?”